 Making Public Private Partnerships (PPPs) in City Bus Services in India Work

-This is second in series of blogs on Public Private Partnerships in city bus services in India.
+by e -This is second in series of blogs on Public Private Partnerships in city bus services in India.
 Read the first one here.

 Use of Public Private Partnerships (PPP) to introduce and scale bus services is becoming common in Indian cities.
 PPPs help combine public sector’s expertise in planning and managing bus services and private sector’s capabilities to access finance and introduce cost-effectiveness in bus operations and maintenance.
 As discussed in the previous blog, PPPs are conducted either through a Net Cost Contract (NCC) or a Gross Cost Contract (GCC) or their hybrids.